 Ready to go!

-The first X-BOW® cruise vessels will start operating from 2019 onwards.
+The first X-BOW® cruise vessel started to operate in 2019, and more are underway.
 Now, wouldn’t that be something?